Zero-Knowledge: Constructing a SNARK Proof (Part 2/3)

 $$\begin{aligned} &\underbrace{(L + \delta_L Z)}_{L_{\text{new}}}\underbrace{(R + \delta_R Z)}_{R_{\text{new}}} - \underbrace{(O + \delta_O Z)}_{O_{\text{new}}} \\ &\quad = Z \cdot \underbrace{(H + \delta_L R + \delta_R L - \delta_O + \delta_L \delta_R Z)}_{H_{\text{new}}} \end{aligned}$$

 The prover now computes $\pi_H = H_{\text{new}}(\tau) \cdot G_1$.
-The α- and β-checks balance too: the CRS grows with matching shifted elements ($\alpha_A Z(\tau) G_1$, $\beta Z(\tau) G_1$, etc.), so the companion proof elements ($\pi_A', \pi_B', \pi_C', \pi_K$) absorb corresponding shifts.
+The α- and β-checks balance by the same trick: the CRS adds matching shifts ($\alpha_A Z(\tau) G_1$, $\beta Z(\tau) G_1$, etc.) and the companion elements pick them up.

 Same witness yields three identical gold wax-seal commitments without blinding (attacker's lens matches), versus three distinct seals with independent blinding droplets (attacker's lens sees only a fog of candidates)

 For any fixed witness, $\pi_A, \pi_B, \pi_C$ are uniformly distributed in their groups (δ is uniform, $Z(\tau) \neq 0$).
-Random points carry no information about the witness that produced them.
+The attacker who tried recomputing $\pi_A$ from a candidate witness now sees only noise: eight curve points, five pairing checks, and zero bits about the witness.

 What's Next